Connecting degree and polarity: An artificial language learning study: Dataset and measures

 \ex. {\tt Is the question difficult?
 [MASK], it is \textsc{mod} difficult.}

-As before, we run the resulting (40k) sentences through BERT MLM and, for each of the sentences, we collect the top 100 tokens according to the probability distribution of tokens in the masked position.
-Then, we only keep those tokens that appear in this list 100 times or more.
-These are the particles that we then test for their degree-diagnosing potential.
+As before, we run the resulting (40k) sentences through BERT and, for each sentence, we collect the top 100 tokens according to the probability of tokens in the masked position.
+We only keep those tokens that appear in this list 100 times or more.
+The particles in the resulting list are then tested their degree-diagnosing potential, as follows.

-For this, we use the same procedure as for polarity: for each particle, we check in what proportion of cases the probability that BERT assigns to the particle in the sentence with the high degree modifier is higher than with a low degree modifier.
+We use the same procedure as for polarity: for each particle, we check in what proportion of cases the probability that BERT assigns to the particle in the sentence with the high degree modifier is higher than with a low degree modifier.
 We perform this comparison for each of the four pairs of high vs. low degree modifiers: {\it very} vs. {\it somewhat}, {\it very} vs. {\it slightly}, {\it extremely} vs. {\it somewhat}, {\it extremely} vs. {\it slightly}.

-This procedure gives us a value from 0 to 1 for each of the particles in the list of particles, depending on the extent to which it is associated with low degrees (the closer to 0, the more this holds) or high degrees (closer to 1).
-We fix the final set of top 10 particles that associate with {\bf low} \ref{low_deg_prt} degrees and top 10 particles that associate with {\bf high} degrees \ref{high_deg_prt}:
+This procedure gives us a value from 0 to 1 for each particle from the list, depending on the extent to which it is associated with low degrees (the closer to 0, the more this holds) or high degrees (closer to 1).
+We fix the final set of top 10 particles that associate with {\bf low} \ref{low_deg_prt} degrees and with {\bf high} degrees \ref{high_deg_prt}:

 \ex. {\tt well, actually, now, but, however, still, so, why, anyway, sure}

 \ex. {\tt yes, oh, sir, absolutely, god, damn, remember, wow, seriously, man}